 The hogtie is a position in which all four limbs are tied together in the back.
-It was named after a technique to tie pigs to make them helpless.
 It is an efficient way to bind someone in a restrictive position.
-We can find references to hogties in most cultures: martial art, law enforcement, damsel in distress pin-ups, etc. Japanese call it gyaku ebi shibari 逆海老縛り (reverse shrimp tie).
-Different variations of the tie have a wide range of complexity, from minimalist to combining several tie design together.
+It was named after a technique to make pigs helpless by tying their legs together.
+We can find references to hogties in most cultures: martial art, law enforcement, damsel in distress pin-ups, etc. It is called gyaku ebi shibari 逆海老縛り (reverse shrimp tie) in Japanese.
+This tie has a wide range of complexity, from minimalist to combining multiple elements together.

-The goal of this week is to explore different ways to make someone helpless with a hogtie by combining different techniques.
+The goal of this week is to explore different ways to make someone helpless with a hogtie by mixing different techniques.

 |Day 36: Ankles to Wrists – Make a minimalist hogtie by tying the ankles and wrists together.|